lamakye7/Warehouse-Stock-Level-Prediction-App/README.md

 <details>
 <summary>Feature Selection and Engineering</summary>
 <br>
-The better I prapare the data for modeling, the better my model will perform.
-In this task, I properly prepared my data by transforming columns, dropping irrelevant columns, handling missing and categorical values and finally engineering new features.
 Some of the tasks I performed for this step include;

-* Creating and merging new features(annual salary, annual spending and spending ratio)
-* Grouped age of customers into bins as well as spending ration
-* Computed salary payment freuqency and monthly average salary
-* Dropped highly correlated features
+* Creating new features from the categorical columns using `pd.get_dummies`

 </details>

 <details>